Vietravel Airlines

-Viet Nam Travel Airlines JSC (CTCP Hàng không Lữ hành Việt Nam), operating as Vietravel Airlines, is a Vietnamese travel airline owned by the Vietravel Holdings, registered in Huế City, Thừa Thiên - Huế Province, Central Vietnam.
-The airline received its first Airbus A321 aircraft on December 5, 2020 and has its first commercial flight on 25th November 2021.
+Viet Nam Travel Airlines JSC (CTCP Hàng không Lữ hành Việt Nam), operating as Vietravel Airlines, is a minor Vietnamese leisure airline owned by the Vietravel Holdings, registered in Huế, Central Vietnam.
+The airline received its first Airbus A321 aircraft on December 5, 2020 and has its first commercial flight on November 25, 2021.
+With its licence issued in 2020 by Prime Minister Nguyễn Xuân Phúc, Vietravel Airlines became the country's sixth airline following Vietnam Airlines, VietJet Air, Jetstar Pacific, VASCO and Bamboo Airways.

 History

 The airline was proposed in early 2018, and the dossiers were submitted to the Vietnamese relevant authorities for review.
 On April 3, 2020, the Prime Minister of Vietnam approved the establishment of the airline.

 On October 29, 2020, Vietravel Airlines received the operation license from the Ministry of Transport.

-On December 24, 2020, Vietravel Airlines received the Aircraft Operator Certificate (AOC) from the Civil Aviation Administration of Vietnam.
+On December 24, 2020, Vietravel Airlines received the Aircraft Operator Certificate (AOC) from the Civil Aviation Administration of Vietnam and its first aircraft shortly after.
 On December 26, 2020, the airline launched its maiden flight between Hanoi - Hue - Ho Chi Minh City.

 On January 3, 2021, the carrier has announced its first charter routes from Hanoi and Ho Chi Minh City to Khanh Hoa, Qui Nhon and Phu Quoc.
 On January 19, 2021, the airline started selling its first commercial tickets for scheduled flight between Hanoi and Ho Chi Minh City.

-Currently, Vietravel Airlines has operating and expanding its routes to more than 10 destinations in Vietnam including: Ha Noi, Ho Chi Minh City, Da Nang, Quy Nhon, Phu Quoc, Nha Trang, Da Lat, Hue, Vinh, Hai Phong.
+Currently, Vietravel Airlines has operating and expanding its routes to more than 10 destinations in Vietnam including.

+In late 2024, T&T Group - known for its role behind Hanoi FC - became the carrier's new "strategic shareholder", reportedly holding up to 75% of the company's shares.
+The new investors outlined major expansion plan for the carrier.